kuzudb/kuzudb.github.io/docs/client-apis/overview.md

   - [C++ API](cpp-api)
   - [Python API](python-api.md)

+Each query to Kùzu through its CLI or client APIs are transactional, satisfying serializability, atomicity and durability.
+This part of the documentation also gives details of Kùzu [transactions](transactions.md).

 ## Note on Connecting to the Same Database Directory From Multiple `Database` Instances
 Each of these three ways ultimately creates a `Database` instance in C++ (Kùzu's CLI is written in C++, so is a C++ process, and Kùzu's Python API, through which you create a `PyDatabase` instance is a binding to Kùzu's C++ API